marcelduin/Micrio.Blogpost.wasm-v3/README.md

 So, after the entire ordeal of the previous chapter, we are now left with a *testable* Micrio JS/WASM/WebGL client.
 Not yet ready for production, but slowly going from first steps to the full performance potential.

-The new client already *felt* a lot more smooth in my browser.
+The new client already *felt* a lot smoother in my browser.
 Zooming, panning and animating clearly went more smooth than the previous JS-only version.

 This was also not a very big surprise, just looking at the difference in uncompiled code of both versions: